rinnocente/qe-full-6.0-with-thermo-pw/README.md

 This image  :
 - uses the qe-full-6.0 image as a base
 - it is built taking directly the sources from the official thermo-pw repository and compiling them with gfortran-6 during the docker build phase
+- it installs **gv** to display postscript files

 Thermo-pw produces graphics with gnuplot and therefore it requires the -X option of ssh to get them .